Why Google Analytics isn’t tracking your content amplification efforts

 However, once you get your dollars involved, how do you measure performance and, in turn, ROI?
-Common measures of campaign success may include (but not limited to) the number of pageviews a specific piece of content receives, average engagement time, or even conversions in relation to a call-to-action.
+Common measures of campaign success may include (but are not limited to) the number of pageviews a specific piece of content receives, average engagement time, or even conversions in relation to a call to action.

 Whatever the case may be, Google Analytics (GA) is the service that the majority of brands and publishers rely on to track their site (and content) performance.
 Even if a content amplification platform provides its own analytics dashboard, many would still prefer to rely on GA’s handy reporting.

 In spite of being the most used analytics service, GA has its fair share of inaccuracies.
 While it provides a great snapshot, GA certainly shouldn’t be the only thing you look at when measuring content performance for paid or organic efforts.

 GA fails to track StumbleUpon’s content amplification correctly, for instance